 Insight for our South Bay community from Leah Niehaus, LCSW

-Helping our children with grief and loss: tips for parents from Bill Dyment, MA, PhD
+Helping our children with grief and loss: tips for parents from Bill Dyment, PhD

 Online National Resources

 What is it like for teenagers when someone close to them dies?
 How do they respond to the death of a parent, a sibling, a relative, a friend?
-(The Doughy Center)
+(The Dougy Center)

 Kids learn by asking questions.
 When they ask questions about a death, it’s usually a sign that they’re curious about something they don’t understand.
 As an adult, a couple of the most important things you can do for children is to let them know that all questions are okay to ask, and to answer questions truthfully.
 (The Dougy Center)

 The Gathering Place is a non-profit center for loss and life transition.
 They are a TrinityCare Hospice program that is funded in part by Beach Cities Health District.
-They have been a great resource for our South Bay schools during times of loss and grief.
+They are a resource for our South Bay schools during times of loss and grief.